 - Applications of Transline over actively growing conifers may cause some needle curling.
 Tree injury in the form of needle curling may be increased by the addition of a surfactant or crop oil with broadcast applications of Transline.
-Use of a surfactant or crop oil is not recommended unless previous experience shows such injury can be tolerated. - Do not use in forest nursery beds.
+Do not use a surfactant or crop oil unless previous experience shows such injury can be tolerated. - Do not use in forest nursery beds.